3-hour tour, meets 20-45 minutes outside Asheville

 - cooking demo and tasting

-- appetizer featuring your finds (with dinner purchased separately) at one of five Asheville restaurants
+- appetizer featuring your finds (with meal purchased separately) at one of five Asheville restaurants

 - intro e-book